WallarooLabs/wally/book/getting-started/macos-setup.md

 ## Install Compression Development Libraries

-Wallaroo's Kakfa support requires a `libsnappy` and `liblz` to be installed.
+Wallaroo's Kafka support requires a `libsnappy` and `liblz` to be installed.

 ```bash
 brew install snappy lz4